Python-GIS-book/site/source/part1/chapter-03/md/00-pandas-basics.md

 ```

-Now as we have familiarized ourselves with the data, we can continue and see how to read the CSV with pandas.
+Now as we have familiarized ourselves with the data, we can continue and see how to read the data using pandas.
 Let's start by importing the ``pandas`` module.
 It is customary to import pandas as `pd`:
 <!-- #endregion -->

 ```python deletable=true editable=true